rc-0104/zoho-extensions-react-template/README.md

-# Getting Started for creating Zoho Extensions using React
+# Getting Started for creating Zoho CRM Extensions using React JS and Tailwind CSS

 ## Available Scripts